kubernetes/kubernetes/cluster/images/kube-discovery/README.md

-# kubernetes-discovery
+### kube-discovery

 An initial implementation of a Kubernetes discovery service using JSON Web Signatures.

-This prototype is expected to be run by Kubernetes itself for the time being, and will hopefully be merged into the core API at a later time.
+This prototype is configured by kubeadm and run within kubernetes itself.

 ## Requirements